IDsuroh/minishell_guides/System_Functions_Documentation.md

 ## Introduction

-This documentation (v.o1) describes **system-level functions** in C, grouped by the libraries or headers they originate from.
+This documentation (v.o1) describes **system-level functions** relevant to **minishell**, grouped by the libraries or headers they originate from.
 Each section begins with a high-level overview of the library's purpose and relevant concepts, then explains each function with **proper usage** examples and **improper usage** pitfalls.
-The goal is to provide a clearer understanding of low-level C programming and operating system interactions.
+The goal is to provide a clearer understanding of low-level C programming and operating system interactions, specifically for a shell-like environment.

 ---